Anastasiia-Pov/Research-on-experts-features-and-ML-algoritms/README.md

 ## The pipeline of expreiments:
 1) Extraction of features.
-2) Dimensionality reduction for each dataset of features.
+2) Dimensionality reduction for each dataset of features (with PCA).
 3) Classification with the chosen ML-algoritms: SVM (with three types of kernels(linear, rbf, sigmoid), LDA, kNN, Logistic Regression, Decision Tree, and Neural Network that was done with MLP-Classifier [sklearn] (https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html).

 ## Three sets of expreiments: